WastedLifetime/SurfingPenguin/src/README.md

 # Back End

-This code provide the simple structure of Surfing Penguin website.
+Back end of Surfing Penguin website

-### Prerequisites
+## Prerequisites

-Python 3 is required.
+Python 3.6+ is required.
 All packages needed are listed in requirements.txt.
 You may use the following command to load them if you already have python 3.
 ```
 pip install -r requirements.txt
 ```

-### Setting Environment
+## Setting Environment

 ```
 export ENV = "Staging" or "Production" or you will use the DevelopmentConfig
 export DATABASE_URL= "Your database url" or you will use sqlite as your database
 ```

-### Running the Program
+## Running the Program

-Under src, the following commands help you start the server of the website.
+Under *src*, the following commands could help you start the server of the website.
 ```
 export FLASK_APP=surfing_penguin.py
 flask run